 There are many different types of jet fuel made of different materials, ranging from sustainable biological waste to crude oil products.

-vast majority of jet fuel, though, especially the more widely used types, including Jet A and Jet A1, are manufactured using petroleum products.
+The vast majority of jet fuel, though, especially the more widely used types, including Jet A and Jet A1, are manufactured using petroleum products.

-What is Jet Fuel Made Of?
+What Jet Fuel is Made Of